JEB12345/jeb12345.github.io/_posts/2019-07-15-Teensy_Code_SUPERball.markdown

 > As of writing this document, frame work for commands has been setup but only a battery voltage/current data command, BMS shutdown, and a dummy command have been implemented (the actual byte commands are subject to change).
 I will update the page as new commands are set.

+### Placeholder notes
+* Changed LED library from OctoWS2811 to FastLED.
+In order to get FastLED to compile, I needed to change some variable definitions in SoftwareSerial and DMXSimple libraries.
+Also removed serial8 ```IMXRT1062``` initialization in SoftwareSerial header.
+There is only 7 serial ports on the Teensy 4.0

 [teensyLC]: https://www.pjrc.com/teensy/teensyLC.html
 [Schematic and Layout]: {% post_url 2019-06-14-Schematic_and_Layout_SUPERball %}
 [platformIO]: https://docs.platformio.org/en/latest/ide/pioide.html